secinto/gatekeeper/docs/content/userguide/_index.md

    Post Logout Redirection - you can specify url in `--post-logout-redirect-uri` option, this logout mechanism uses id token for logging out, in case of code flow this is gathered automatically from id token cookie.
 In case of `--no-redirects=true` you have to pass id token in authorization header.

+### Session logout

+Many times there are cases when you have multiple applications (multiple keycloak clients for gatekeeper) and you would like to achieve that logout on one application causes logout also on other application.
+For this use case there is option `--enable-idp-session-check=true` together with `--enable-logout-redirect=true`.

 ## Cross-origin resource sharing (CORS)